Nin-kisalsi

 His name does not appear in the Sumerian King List, but he is known from one inscription bearing his name.
 The inscription, on a bowl fragment, reads:

-It appears from this inscription that King Mesilim of Kish was contemporary with Nin-kisalsi and probably his suzerain.
+It appears from this inscription that King Mesilim of Kish was a contemporary with Nin-kisalsi and probably his suzerain.
 Another such ruler is Lugalshaengur, Governor of Lagash, who also appears in inscriptions as a vassal of Mesilim.